Your cart is currently empty

 What is Cowhide Leather?
 And Its Advantage

-What is cowhide leather
+What is Cowhide Leather

 Advantages of Cowhide

-What is cowhide leather made out of?
+What is Cowhide Leather Made out of?

-Yes, it is watertight, but too much water will cause the leather to become wet (because of the porous nature of the material), and when the leather dries, it has the potential to grow stiff and hard, losing its lovely delicate texture.
 Remember that too much of anything is wrong, so while it will be fine in a bit of rain, make sure to leave it out.
 If it is too much, nobody will be safe.
 It can withstand moisture, but you should still strive to avoid submerging it.

 Unique Characteristics of Cowhide

-To what extent, then, does cowhide leather fulfil its advertised purposes?
 Cowhide is noteworthy for several qualities, but its toughness and longevity stand out.
 That's why it may be used for various goods, apparel, and accessories, such as bags.
 For instance, the softness of the leather used to make coats and vests make it a valuable material for furniture upholstery; the same is valid for cowhide leather, which is used to make garments.

 Bovines are large animals.
 Thus their hides should be able to yield a substantial amount of leather.
 This can be anywhere from 40 to 60 feet in length, with a thickness of up to an inch.
 Printed or pigmented cowhide leather finishes nicely on the surface.
 Aniline and semi-aniline are two additional surface finishes that can be applied for more customization.